Diplomatic & Official Visas for Djibouti

 Diplomatic & Official Visa Validity & Extensions

-Diplomatic and official visas for Djibouti are issued for a fixed period based on the purpose of the visit, with extensions possible for extended official assignments or duties.
+Diplomatic and official visas for Djibouti are issued based on the purpose of the visit.
+The exact validity and extension rules depend on approval from the authorities.

 Diplomatic staff assigned to embassies in Djibouti can receive multi-entry long-term visas.